PHP 8 – What You Need To Know

 Should I upgrade immediately?

-In short, no. According to the November 18 WordPress dev chat, the upcoming major version of WordPress, 5.6, is intended to be “beta compatible with PHP 8”.
-This suggests that most core WordPress functionality will work, but unexpected bugs may still happen for some time, even without the presence of any extra plugins or even themes.
-WordPress has also called additional testing, with PHP 8, to find and fix as many remaining bugs as possible.
+In short, no. According to the November 18 WordPress dev chat, the upcoming major version of WordPress, 5.6, is intended to be “beta compatible with PHP 8.”
+This suggests that most core WordPress functionality will work, but unexpected bugs may still happen for some time, even without any extra plugins or themes.
+WordPress has also called for additional testing with PHP 8 to find and fix as many remaining bugs as possible.

-As you might already know, a vast number of WordPress plugins and themes will not be instantly compatible with PHP 8.
-The plugins that do not run into fatal errors during normal usage may later show unexpected behavior for some time.
+As you might already know, many WordPress plugins and themes will not be instantly compatible with PHP 8.
+The plugins that do not run into fatal errors during normal usage may show unexpected behavior later.

 What breaking changes does this include?

-It has been argued by some developers that PHP has been insecure by default for a very long time.
-While this might be up for debate, PHP versions before PHP 8 are more fault-tolerant and try very hard to ensure that code will run even if some small errors are present.
+Some developers have argued that PHP has been insecure by default for a long time.
+While this might be up for debate, PHP versions before PHP 8 are more fault-tolerant and try very hard to ensure that code will run even if some minor errors are present.

 Previous versions have used less strict typing than PHP 8.
 Several built-in functions are now pickier about the input they accept, and PHP 8 itself is more potent about how information is passed to functions.
 Problems that previously resulted in notices directly result in warnings, and issues that yet resulted in warnings now result in errors.